 - OPTIONAL - enter a specific experience ID and click

 - Confirm that you are not in the control group - when testing without the Experience ID, the campaign will follow all rules and control groups set for it.
-You can use Evergage Tools to determine your Control Group status
+You can use Interaction Studio Tools to determine your Control Group status

 - Use method 2 for redirect experiences - instead of entering the experience ID and enabling Testing Mode, navigate to the Campaign List page and click for the experience you want to test